Skip to content

 TOUCH

-Chuck (Charles) Leipzig Architect
+Chuck (Charles) Leipzig

-Chuck (Charles) Leipzig Architect
+Chuck (Charles) Leipzig Operational Planner, Former Fire Chief

 {Brief}ly Speaking about what makes a fire station truly effective – from site selection and budgeting to wellness and sustainability.
 Senior Architect Chris Sigit-Sidharta shares practical insights for communities planning new stations or updating existing ones, with a focus on long-term value and day-to-day performance.